sdforero/YouTube/README.md

 ### Analysis conclusions
 - There is a significant correlation between positive comments and the number of video views, suggesting that an entertained and engaged audience tends to increase the popularity of the content.
 - Punctuation marks and emojis in comments are useful indicators for determining the emotional interaction level of the audience.
-- Combining sentiment analysis and audience behavior can provide valuable insights for content creators looking to optimize their strategy on YouTube​​..
+- Combining sentiment analysis and audience behavior can provide valuable insights for content creators looking to optimize their strategy on YouTube​​.